wkhattak/Behavioural-Cloning/writeup.md

 As a first attempt to reduce overfitting, *dropout* with 0.75 *keep probability* was tried.
 However, this resulted in the car hitting the curb and deviating off the road.
 As a result, *L2 Regularization* with a value of 0.001 was used (model.py [lines 174-195](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L174-L195)).

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
-This was done by splitting the data set, such that 80% is used for training and 20% for validation (model.py [line 238](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L238)).
+The model was trained and validated on different datasets to ensure that the model was not overfitting.
+This was done by splitting the dataset, such that 80% is used for training and 20% for validation (model.py [line 238](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L238)).
 The model was tested by running it through the simulator for couple of laps and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning